 Additionally, antioxidants such as vitamin C and vitamin A, probiotics, medium chain triglycerides and L-Glutamine can shorten recovery duration and are good additions to a recovery drink or snack.

-Two to Three Hours Post-exercise
+What to Eat Two to Three Hours After Exercising

 Continue your recovery nutrition two to three hours post-exercise by eating a whole foods meal.
 It is OK to eat earlier than this if you are hungry but do not delay this post-exercise meal more than three hours.
 This meal should contain a combination of carbohydrate, about 20g of protein and some fat.
 Dividing daily protein intake into four or more 20g meals has been shown to have a greater stimulus on protein synthesis than two big meals with 40g protein per meal or 8 smaller meals with 10g per meal.
 A 20g feeding of protein is the sweet spot to maximally stimulate muscle protein synthesis.